mogonediwakeoikantse/CMPG-323-Overview-32494122/README.md

 ###### Repositories
 Each project is expected to have its own repository.
 There are 5 projects in total.
 Project one has been added under the repository "CMPG-323-Overview".
 The other remaining repositories for the projects may simply be linked to this main repository.
 ###### Diagram
 The diagram below basically illustrates how CMPG-323-Overview is the main repository which will consist of all 5 projects.
 Each project will then have its own specific repository created, of which the repository will then be linked to that specific project.
+Basically, you can access all the different projects through the overview, or you can access each individual project through its own repository.

 --